 June 25, 2024

-Stranger Than Fiction: The Weird World of Frogs
+Stranger Than Fiction: The weird world of frogs

 Frogs are some of the most unique and diverse species on the planet.
 There are currently over 7,500 known species, with new frogs being discovered all the time.
 Just this year, three new frogs were discovered by scientists deep in the eastern rainforests of Madagascar.
 Unlike their pond-dwelling cousins, these tiny frogs spend their entire lives in pandan trees, relying on rain water that catches in the leaves.